Is Repeated Bayesian Interim Analysis Consequence-Free?: Conclusion

 \section{Conclusion}

-We have presented a comprehensive investigation into the effects of repeated Bayesian interim analyses on various design metrics, including bias, MSE, the coverage probability of credible intervals, FDR, Type I error rates, and power.
-Our theoretical results establish, under general conditions and without reliance on any specific probability model, that repeated Bayesian interim analyses are not consequence free: they can systematically impact these inferential quantities.
-For some metrics (e.g., FDR), distortions arise even when the user-specified prior exactly matches the data-generating prior, and can be further exacerbated under prior misspecification.
-These theoretical insights are validated by extensive simulation studies, which confirm that repeated Bayesian interim analyses can affect operating characteristics of trials, particularly when vague or noninformative priors are used.
-This is of great concern as, in practice, noninformative or vague priors are most likely to be used.
+We have conducted a comprehensive investigation into the impact of repeated Bayesian interim analyses on key design metrics, including the bias and MSE of the posterior mean, the coverage probability of posterior credible intervals, FDR/pFDR, and ATIE.
+Our results show that the claim—that Bayesian interim analyses with superiority stopping are free from multiplicity concerns and may be performed at any time without adjustment—holds for the posterior mean and credible-interval coverage only when the user-specified prior coincides exactly with the true data-generating prior, an assumption that is rarely, if even, satisfied in practice.
+Moreover, we show that even under this ideal scenario, repeated interim analyses can still systematically distort FDR, pFDR, and ATIE.
+More importantly, when the user-specified prior differs from the true data-generating prior, which is typically the case in real-world applications, all of these metrics can be adversely affected.
+These theoretical findings are supported by extensive simulation studies, which confirm that repeated interim analyses can substantially alter the operating characteristics of Bayesian trials, especially when vague or noninformative priors are used.
+This is particularly concerning because such priors are commonly employed in practice.

 These findings highlight the importance of accounting for the cumulative impact of repeated Bayesian interim decisions on the posterior distribution and subsequent inference.
 To safeguard against erroneous inference, researchers should consider strategies such as calibrating the decision threshold $C$ to account for the impact of interim analyses.
 This adjustment parallels multiplicity control methods in the frequentist paradigm, such as adopting stricter significance thresholds.
 An alternative approach is to specify a conservative, informative user-specified prior $\pi(\theta)$ that offsets the impact of interim analyses without requiring adjustment to $C$.
 However, this approach may be challenging to interpret.
 Equally critical is the need for thoughtful prior elicitation and comprehensive sensitivity analyses to evaluate the impact of prior misspecification.
 While Bayesian methods offer powerful tools for flexible and adaptive decision-making, their reliability hinges on a clear understanding of how repeated analyses interact with prior assumptions and inferential goals.